nikita-kazakov/nikita-kazakov.github.io/_posts/2021-10-02-precision-and-scale-sql.md

 => # ERROR.
 You exceeded precision 5.
 ```

 The column accepts numbers with a lower precision.
-The column will round up decimal value (scale) if it is more than 2 digits in our example.
+The column will round up decimal values (scale) if it is more than 2 digits in our example.
 The column will return an error if the number of digits (precision) is higher than 5.